hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CC015C-TransitOperation.declarationType&gt; is in SET {T1, TIR}<br />
+IF &lt;CC015C-TransitOperation.declarationType&gt; is in SET {T1, TIR}
-THEN &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘1’<br />
+THEN &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘1’
-ELSE IF &lt;CC015C-TransitOperation.declarationType&gt; is in SET {T2, T2F, T2SM}<br />
+ELSE IF &lt;CC015C-TransitOperation.declarationType&gt; is in SET {T2, T2F, T2SM}
-THEN &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘2’<br />
+THEN &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘2’
-ELSE IF at least one consignment item for the specific &lt;CC190C-TransitOperation-<br />
+ELSE IF at least one consignment item for the specific &lt;CC190C-TransitOperation- ExportOperation.MRN&gt; has &lt;CC015C-Consignment-HouseConsignment- ConsignmentItem.declarationType&gt; EQUAL to ’T1’
-ExportOperation.MRN&gt; has &lt;CC015C-Consignment-HouseConsignment-<br />
-ConsignmentItem.declarationType&gt; EQUAL to ’T1’<br />
-THEN &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘1’<br />
+THEN &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘1’
 ELSE &lt;CC190C-TransitOperation-ExportOperation.Transit procedure category&gt; is EQUAL to ‘2’

 **Technical Description**